Artwork © Yasin Isik

 – Trustee of Edirisa UK, set up in 2005, which supports communities and education in Uganda

 If you are a student wondering how I got into physics and the work that I do, read the Week in the Working World blog I wrote for Alcester Grammar School’s Life magazine.
 I don’t have a normal week, so it’s more a story of how I came to be doing what I do.
+I also talk more about my career journey so far in a video for STEM Ambassadors here.

 THINGS WE LOVE